vda-lab/data-management/pages/nosql/arangodb-querying-document-data.md

     RETURN GEO_POINT(a.long, a.lat)
 {% endhighlight %}

-Here we used the `LET` operation (see above "Querying document data") for creating an array with two documents that we can loop over in the next lines using `FOR`.
+Here we used the `LET` operation for creating an array with two documents that we can loop over in the next lines using `FOR`.

 ![short flights]({{ site.baseurl }}/assets/arangodb-shortflights.png)